kirillzyusko/react-native-keyboard-controller/docs/docs/guides/building-chat-app.md

 ---
 sidebar_position: 5
-description: A guide that explores the challenges of building chat app layouts and shows how to solve them using the ChatKit component
+description: A guide that explores the challenges of building chat app layouts and shows how to solve them using the KeyboardChatScrollView component
 keywords:
   [
     react-native-keyboard-controller,
     react-native,
     keyboard,
     chat,
-    ChatKit,
-    chat-kit,
+    KeyboardChatScrollView,
   ]
 ---